roman-milk/roman-milk.github.io/two-blondes.md

  "Yes, of course.
 I believe in making everyone I meet happy.
 Have I made you happy?" she teased, right back at him.

  "So happy I don't think I'll let you go," he said, while grabbing hold of her head to kiss her lips.
-Report_Story #2